BlakeHolifield/consoledot-go-starter-app/DERIVED.md

-# ConsoleDot Go Starter App API
+# ${{ values.project_name }}
-Welcome to your new app!

 This README contains all the info you need to get started.
 After you are comfortable with the app feel free to replace the contents of this file.

 ## Quickstart